 The Nokia 6230 was released in the fall of 2003 and perhaps represented the peak of Nokia’s powers.
-At this stage Nokia were still hugely dominant in the mobile phone market and perfectly captured the explosive trend of the youth to embrace handsets: most, if not all of its mass-market smash hits (Nokia 8210, Nokia 8310, Nokia 3310, Nokia 7210, Nokia 3510) were easy on the eye, easy to use with a common operating system and all allowed personalised covers to really change the look of a phone.
+At this stage Nokia were still hugely dominant in the mobile phone market.
+It perfectly captured the explosive trend of the youth to embrace handsets: most, if not all of its mass-market smash hits (Nokia 8210, Nokia 8310, Nokia 3310, Nokia 7210, Nokia 3510) were easy on the eye, easy to use with a common operating system and all allowed personalised covers to really change the look of a phone.
+This Nokia 6230 review looks at the evolution of the latest handset.

 At this stage, the likes of Sony Ericsson, Motorola, Samsung or Apple were still playing catch-up, and it would still be some years before the iPhone would really break new ground.